 |---|---|---|

-The protein is the standout number at both sizes.
-96g of protein from just the tenders and buffalo sauce on a whole sub is unusual for a deli order.
-If protein is the goal, there's not much in the fast-casual world that beats it per dollar.
+The protein stays strong at every build level.
+86g of protein from just the tenders and buffalo sauce on a whole sub is unusual for a deli order.
+The bread is where the calories move most: each half of an Italian 5 grain roll adds 270 calories.

 Italian 5 grain, provolone, mustard, standard toppings.
-This is the straightforward build — nothing fancy, no heavy condiments.
+This is the default build: nothing heavy, no creamy condiments.

 Standard Whole Sub